Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 the benefits assured to David.

-The prophet is addressing the exiles in Babylon.
-Because their king, kingdom, and temple have all been destroyed they are wondering whether covenant love has also been destroyed.
+The prophet is speaking to the exiles in Babylon.
+Because their king, kingdom, and temple have all been destroyed they are wondering whether their relationship with God has also been destroyed.
 Are they still God’s people?
 Is God still their God?
 Are the promises that God made to their ancestors, to King David, still in effect?

 Thus says the LORD: All you who are thirsty, come to the water!
 You who have no money, come, receive grain and eat; come, without paying and without cost, drink wine and milk!

-God is cast in the role of a vendor who offers food and drink at no cost.
+God is portrayed as a vendor who offers food and drink at no cost.

-The generosity of God is seen in the offer of water, grain, wine, and milk.
-While water is essential to all, it is particularly important in the climate of Mediterranean Palestine.
+Together, the offering of water, grain, wine, and milk demonstrate deep generosity.
+While water is a basic need for everyone, it is particularly important in the climate of Mediterranean Palestine.
 Grain, wine, and milk are staples of the Near Eastern diet and imply abundant harvests and healthy flocks.

 Why spend your money for what is not bread; your wages for what fails to satisfy?